Self-hosting architecture & decision framework

 UDP ports must be directly reachable

 The UDP port range 50000-60000 cannot pass through an HTTP reverse proxy or most Kubernetes ingress controllers.
 Use hostNetwork: true in your pod spec, or a UDP-capable load balancer (AWS NLB, GCP external LB).
-This is the most common deployment mistake.
+This is the most common deployment mistake and the kind of thing LiveKit Cloud handles for you automatically.

 The livekit-server config.yaml structure